Skip to main content

 That opportunity is still here and made possible by Jesus' resurrection.

-Will the resurrection inform how we train and how we operate from that training?
+Will the resurrection inform how we live?
 How are we going to treat each other?
 How are we going to live?
 Are we going to be Christ-like or worldly?
 Will we choose the power of Jesus or the power of the sword?
 And what are we doing daily to prepare for this vision?

 A friend and I interviewed Daryl Davis.
 Daryl believes in redemption and is inspirational in his courage.
 Daryl is a black man who attends KKK events and reaches out to its members to help bring about their redemption.
 He steadfastly does it with love and accountability.
 He doesn't compromise on what's true and he responds to their hate with love.